Appearance

 Set BE refuses on a losing position — you can't lock in a loss as "breakeven" — and it's skipped if a trailing stop already gives the position better protection.

-These are orders that haven't filled yet, grouped by the trade they belong to.
-One trade from the adaptive engine can place a stack of staggered limit orders — up to 36, with 12 the default — so it shows as a single group with its orders listed underneath.
+Orders that haven't filled yet appear grouped by the trade they belong to.
+One trade from the adaptive engine can place a stack of staggered limit orders — the exact count depends on your size and your broker's lot rules, capped at 36 in total — so it shows as a single group with its orders listed underneath.
 Each order has a Cancel action.

 A pending order fills only if price reaches it.
 Until then it sits on your broker costing you nothing.